 In another study, the diets of 926 men with prostate cancer were followed over a 10-year period.
 Their diets were classified as either:

-- Prudent – which included higher intakes of fruits, veggies, fish, legumes and whole grains.
+• Prudent, which included higher intakes of fruits, veggies, fish, legumes, and whole grains

-The Western group had a 2.53-fold increase in prostate-related death compared to the Prudent diet group.
-(3)
+The Western group had a 2.53-fold increase in prostate-related death compared to the Prudent diet group.3

-Further evaluation suggested that men who consumed more than 3 servings of high-fat dairy per day had a 141 percent increased risk of prostate-specific death.
-(5)
+Further evaluation suggests that men who consume more than 3 servings of high-fat dairy per day have a 141% increased risk of prostate-specific death.<sup>5</sup>

 Note: The dairy used in this study was most likely ultra-pasteurized, non-organic, and homogenized, which is completely different than vat-pasteurized (or raw), non-homogenized, organic dairy.
 Ayurveda also does not suggest drinking such processed milk.
 The dairy consumed as part of an Ayurvedic diet is cultured milk in the form of buttermilk, yogurt, soft cheeses, and ghee (also cultured).
 Read more on how to choose the best dairy here.